Baha-Abdelatif/php-diary-app/README.md

 ---

-You may need some dummies data to create your table, you can use the "entries.sql" file and import it with PhpMyAdmin or another SQL DBMS.
+You may need some dummies data to fill your table, you can use the "entries.sql" file and import it with PhpMyAdmin or another SQL DBMS.

 ---